 Publications: Diss.
 Die alt-indoarischen Wörter mit -ṇḍ-, besonders im Ṛgveda.
 Manuscript, Munich 1941, summary in Idg.
 Jb.
 30, 1942, 142f.

 – Abriss der Hindūstānī-Sprachlehre und deutsch-indisches Wörterverzeichnis.
 Hagenau, Elsass 1944.

 – “Textkritisches zum Jaiminīya-Brāhmaṇa”, IIJ 4, 1960, 1-36; “Die Komposition eines Brāhmaṇa-Abschnittes (MS. I 10, 14-16)”, Mélanges Renou 1968, 367-380.

-– with J. Narten: Der Sasanidische Archetypus.
+– With J. Narten: Der Sasanidische Archetypus.
 Untersuchungen zu Schreibung und Lautgestalt des Avestischen.
+96 p.
 Heidelberg 1989.